sketchplugins/plugin-directory/README.md

 - [Split & Divide](https://github.com/krevedaccky/sketchsplitdivide), by Konstantin Raspopov: Split and Divide plugins for Sketch3 app.
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Stacker](https://github.com/scottsavarie/stacker), by Scott Savarie: Sketch plugin to stack a selection horizontally or vertically.
+- [Stackswell](https://stackswell.io), by Joseph Mueller & Parth P: Sketch plugin to update type and symbols based on the artboard width.
 - [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
 - [State Machine](https://github.com/romashamin/statemachine-sketch), by Roman Shamin: State Machine is a Sketch plugin.
 Installing it will allow you to use ⌃⌘S to switch an active tab on a tab bar you’re designing, an active navigation section in a menu, or a page number in a pagination control.
 - [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily